 Our first joint tasting room experience was a tour of Central City’s amazing facilities, and we’ve since visited and re-visited breweries all over the BC Ale Trail, as well as in Seattle and the UK.
 Our initial tasting room meanderings were also the start of what I call the #pintandaflight.
 (While I prefer dark beers, I’m always keen to try different styles of beer—hence the flight—while The Brit will usually get a pint of IPA.)

-And before we moved to Victoria—where Swans Brewery has an excellent selection of in-house and guest porters and stouts—we had the extreme pleasure of living a five-minute walk away from New Westminster’s Steel & Oak Brewing, makers of a fab dark lager and an excellent Baltic Porter.
+And before we moved to Victoria—where Swans Brewery has an excellent selection of in-house and guest porters and stouts—we had the extreme pleasure of living a five-minute walk away from New Westminster’s Steel & Oak Brewing.
+They make a fab dark lager and an excellent Baltic Porter.
 (As does Victoria’s Canoe Brewpub, come to think of it.)

 The importance of trying new things…

 As I mentioned, The Brit is keen on Fat Tug IPA, and IPAs in general.
-Before moving to Canada—and perhaps very English of him—his beer of choice was an ESB or English pale ale, though not of the craft variety.
+Before moving to Canada—and perhaps very English of him—his beer of choice was an ESB, though not of the craft variety.
 Home-brewing made him curious, and though he enjoys his own pints, he always takes a cheeky sip of whatever I have in a flight.

 Porters and stouts never really struck his fancy until we went to Townsite Brewing for the first time—when I had to pry my tasting glass of Perfect Storm out of his hand.
 As you can imagine, we buy at least two of this oatmeal stout whenever we have the chance.
 The same thing happened when we went to Persephone Brewing, with their Nitro Stout.
 Must be something about the Sunshine Coast…

-This is all to say that being willing to try new things is the way to finding something you enjoy.
-As an example, my Irish friend Orla is not a Guinness girl (gasp!), nor was she ever a beer girl.
-But being game for anything — an important trait for a travel blogger — she was my date for the BC Beer Awards last year, and she discovered she likes a sour and saison because they remind her of cider.
+This is all to say that a willingness to try new things is the way to finding something you enjoy.
+As an example, my Irish friend Orla is not a Guinness girl (gasp!), nor has she ever been a beer girl.
+But being game for anything — an important trait for a travel blogger — she was my date for the BC Beer Awards last year.
+And she discovered she likes sours and saisons because they remind her of cider.